snapkr/docker_introduction/README.md

 *  Code Editor e.g. VS Code https://code.visualstudio.com/

 ### Setup:
-Content:

 Start `Docker Quickstart Terminal`.

-Note: If this does not work start `Git Bash` and start the following script `C:\Program Files\Docker Toolbox\start.sh`.
+> Note: If this does not work do the following.
+Start `Git Bash` and execute the following script `C:\Program Files\Docker Toolbox\start.sh`.
 The latter will setup docker and connect your Docker client with the Docker server, which runs in an virtual machine on VirtualBox.

 For retreiving the ip of the boot2docker VM execute the following:
 ````